 Ensure that the Washington College Grant stays fully funded.

-Expand student loan forgiveness programs, including ______ and ______s, until _____.
+Expand student loan forgiveness programs.

-Support the creation of a Native American Tuition Assistance program that would be attached to the Washington College Grant that would fully cover the cost of tuition for Native American students.
+Support HB 1028 to remove the EdTPA requirement for residency teacher certification.

 Environmental Justice

 The ASWWU believes Washington State residents, including children and young people, deserve healthy and safe futures and acknowledges Washington State goes beyond national standards in environmental law.
 To continue as a national leader and to lead in mitigating the effects of climate change, the ASWWU believes the state of Washington should legislate environmental protections that encompass all pillars of social and environmental sustainability.